-Accounting policies and valuation rules are, besides the ones laid down by the law of 19 December, 2002, determined and applied by the Board of Directors.
+Accounting policies and valuation rules are, besides the ones laid down by the law of 19 December 2002, determined and applied by the Board of Directors.

 The preparation of these annual accounts requires management to make certain accounting estimates and assumptions that might affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the reporting dates, and the reported amounts of income and charges during the reporting years.
 Actual results may differ from these estimates.
-The main area involving significant estimates or judgements is impairment of financial assets (see Note 4).
+The main area involving significant estimates or judgements is impairment of financial assets (see Note 3).
+During the period there were no material changes in the significant accounting estimates.